Are you in need of a sexual harassment lawyer?

 Whether an employer is liable for the unlawful actions of their staff is a complex question, and will vary depending on the area of law a claim is bought under.
-If you have been sexually harassed by another employee within the workplace and want to bring a claim against your employer, speak to us about your circumstances and we will explain to you what your legal options are.
+If you have been sexually harassed within the workplace and want to bring a claim against your employer, speak to us about your circumstances and we will explain to you what your legal options are.

 Note that the workplace can include events that are organised by your employer, but occur outside of ‘work’ e.g. social functions, conferences or work trips.

 Sexual Harassment time limits

 Time limits vary depending on the area of law.

 Complaints to the AHRC under the Anti-Discrimination Act need to be commenced within 6 months after the offensive conduct occurred.
 However, If the offensive conduct occurred prior to 13 April 2017, you have 12 months lodge a complaint with the AHRC.

 In other circumstances with a personal injury component, you have 3 years to begin legal action.

 Speak to one of our solicitors to understand more about the time limits and what this means for you.